-Please note that these changes do not take effect until the school year 2013-14.
-This school year’s second grade students will be the first group of third grade students to be impacted by this legislation.
+These changes take effect during the 2013-14 school year.
+This school yearís third grade students will be the first group of third grade students to be impacted by this legislation.

 The newly revised law states that a student shall not be promoted from the third grade if the student obtains a score on the AIMS reading test that demonstrates he or she is reading far below the third grade level.